LibreVR/Revive/README.md

 Currently two games have been tested and are supported, it's important to note that they both require you to use an Xbox controller for now.

+Only Windows 8/10 is supported right now, support for Windows 7 will be added in the next version.

 ## Lucky's Tale

 1. [Download the Lucky's Tale patch here.](https://github.com/LibreVR/Revive/releases/download/0.2.1/ReviveLT.zip)